JuliaVlasov/ParticleInCell.jl/README.md

 - 323 seconds : First version
 - 303 seconds : Use julia -O3 --check-bounds=no
 - 302 seconds : change shape of positions and velocities arrays for particles
+- 156 seconds : Regroup ex, ey, and bz in a same array eb(3,nx,ny)

 ## Other Julia PIC codes